-You've probably grown up a bit from the days of Ed, Edd n Eddy and Two Stupid Dogs - nowadays, you're more likely to watch South Park or Family Guy.
+You've probably grown up a bit from the days of The Poddington Peas and Ren & Stimpy - nowadays, you're more likely to watch Archer or Family Guy.
 But the truth remains: cartoons have always been a wonderful way of escaping into a fantasy world.

 Rippling pecs, perfect hair and the ability to make a woman weak at the knees just by looking at her?
 He may be totally vacuous and about as interesting as a bar of soap, but if you could get that body without even trying, wouldn't you?